Which Put Contract Should You Sell For The Best Income Potential?

-Selling put options in your investment account is a great way to create a healthy level of income.
+Selling put options in your investment account can be a great way to create a healthy income.

-From our perspective, this is a win-win situation.
-You either create income in your account with no obligation, or are obligated to buy a stock you already wanted to own at a cheaper price.
+You either create income in your account with no obligation or are obligated to buy a stock you already want to own.

-But even with this simple strategy, there are still some details that must be nailed down.
-After all, we want to make sure we are generating the maximum amount of income with the least amount of risk.
+However, even with this simple strategy, there are some fine points that you must consider to make sure you’re getting maximum income with a minimum amount of risk.

 In the Money or Out of the Money?